Felipe-ML-Projects/March-Madness-2025-Predictions/README.md

 # Key Steps
 1. Sourcing external data: Integrating reputable third-party data (e.g., ESPN metrics) and cleaning it with tools like VLOOKUP, TRIM, and GenAI significantly improved predictive performance.
 Indicators such as BPI and Strength of Schedule demonstrated relevance.
-2. Preprocessing drives results: Feature engineering had the biggest impact—such as building a fatigue score based on travel distance and time-zone shifts—and scaling inputs with MinMax or Z-score normalization.
+2. Preprocessing drives results: Feature engineering had the biggest impact, such as building a fatigue score based on travel distance and time-zone shifts and scaling inputs with MinMax or Z-score normalization.
 3. Feature selection + validation: We used Random Forests to identify high-impact variables, explored PCA for dimensionality reduction, and backtested against historical tournaments to account for time-series effects.
 4. Model experimentation: Tested six different algorithms (Logistic Regression, XGBoost, RandomForest, Gaussian Naive Bayes, Support Vector Machine, Bayesian Logistic Regression) to compare predictive performance and understand how different modeling approaches influenced outcomes.